YeDawa/DumpSync/docs/import.md

 ### Options

 - **-f /path/to/dump.sql**: Specifies the path to the dump file that you want to restore.
 Replace `/path/to/dump.sql` with the actual file path to your SQL dump file.
+- **--ignore-drop-table**: (Optional) Use this flag if you want to ignore any `DROP TABLE` statements in the dump file during the import process.
+This can be useful if you want to preserve existing tables in the database.

 ### Example